anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 ------

-Background processes/Daemon processes: Processes that run or take place in the background
+**Background processes/Daemon processes**: Processes that run or take place in the background

 Client/Server runtime subsystem: System that handles running Windows GUI and Command line